dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/README.md

 <br />
 This work (<span property="dct:title">OpenStack-Grizzly-VM-Install-Guide</span>, by <a href="https://github.com/dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide" rel="dct:creator"><span property="dct:title">Dguitarbite</span></a>), identified by <a href="https://github.com/dguitarbite" rel="dct:publisher"><span property="dct:title">Pranav Salunke</span></a>, is free of known copyright restrictions.
 </p>

-Note: This guide is in progress and is not adviced to be referred to until you really know what you are doing.
+**Note :** This guide is in progress and is not adviced to be referred to until you really know what you are doing.